thomasmeadows/angular-ui-chat/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
+To build user grunt browserify.

 ## Release History